Towards human-level performance on automatic pose estimation of infant spontaneous movements: Discussion

-The large improvement in precision compared to existing studies~\cite{sciortino2017estimation,hesse2018computer,chambers2019computer} is due to two main reasons.
-First, the hypothesis of Sciortino et al.~\cite{sciortino2017estimation}, that HPE ConvNets require fine-tuning on a selection of infant images to perform well on pose estimation of infants, is confirmed.
-The introduction of a large-scale infant pose dataset, In-Motion Poses, has improved the accuracy of OpenPose from 90\% to 99.90\% and from 76\% to 99.36\%, on $PCK_{h}@100$ and $PCK_{h}@50$, respectively~\cite{sciortino2017estimation}.
-Taking into account the error taxonomy of Ronchi and Perona~\cite{ruggero2017benchmarking}, this indicates that the coarse localization errors have been reduced, in particular the frequency of inversions (i.e., the predictions that appear at a wrong body keypoint, such as misinterpretation of the left and right wrist) and misses (i.e., the erroneous localizations that are made without interfering with other keypoints).
-Despite the increased robustness with regards to coarse prediction errors, the optimal level of accuracy has not been reached.
+The large improvement in localization performance compared to the state-of-the-art method OpenPose~\citep{cao2018openpose} is due to two main reasons.
+First, the hypothesis of~\citet{sciortino2017estimation}, that HPE ConvNets require fine-tuning on a selection of infant images to perform well on pose estimation of infants, is confirmed.
+The introduction of a large-scale infant pose dataset, In-Motion Poses, has improved the localization performance of OpenPose from 78.56\% to 99.61\% on $PCK_{h}@0.5$, as illustrated by Fig.~\ref{fig:samples}b.
+Taking into account the error taxonomy of~\citet{ruggero2017benchmarking}, this indicates that the coarse localization errors, like the frequency of inversions (i.e., the predictions that appear at an incorrect body keypoint, such as misinterpretation of the left and right wrist) and misses (i.e., the erroneous localizations that are made without interfering with other keypoints), have been reduced.
+Despite the increased robustness with regards to coarse prediction errors, the optimal level of localization performance has not been reached.
 Further improvement of the ConvNets may be achieved by more systematically studying the cases where the models fall short, for example with substantial occlusion of body parts or specific body postures.
+Fig.~\ref{fig:challenging} indicates that such scenarios exist.
 Accordingly, we could extend the existing dataset with images that target these situations to further improve model robustness through retraining.
 In a future perspective, it would also be valuable to assess if we could take into account the temporal information of a video to reduce prediction errors due to occlusion or rare body postures.
-Pose tracking that extends beyond frame-by-frame pose estimation may achieve this, but current progress in the field is restricted to processing a single pair of video frames with limited gap in time~\cite{bertasius2019learning}, which may not address cases of prolonged occlusion.
+Pose tracking that extends beyond frame-by-frame pose estimation may achieve this, but current progress in the field is restricted to processing a single pair of video frames with limited gap in time~\citep{bertasius2019learning}, which may not address cases of prolonged occlusion.